oluigipo/please/README.md

 The code inside the `include` folder may be redistributed under it's own license (generally found at the top of the file or in a `LICENSE` file).

 ## Build
-If you are on Windows, simply run `build-debug-cl.bat` and it should compile normally.
+If you are on Windows, simply run `build-debug-cl.bat` through VS's Developer Command Prompt and it should compile normally.
 If you are on Linux, then run `build-debug-gcc.sh` instead.
 Both of those scripts have only 1 command.
 You can read it to understand what is needed to compile.

 You may also have noticed the `Makefile` file.
 If you want to use it, make sure you have Clang installed on your machine.